Chicken with Gravy (Mixture) (1 Serving (183g)) and English Tandoori Roti (1 Piece)

 Portion Control

-Reduce the portion size of the chicken with gravy and tandoori roti.
-Smaller portions can lead to a smaller glucose spike.
+Start by reducing the portion size of the chicken with gravy and tandoori roti.
+Smaller servings can help prevent significant spikes in blood sugar levels.

-Incorporate high-fiber vegetables like broccoli, spinach, or bell peppers into your meal.
-Fiber can help slow down the absorption of carbohydrates.
+Incorporate a side of non-starchy vegetables such as broccoli, spinach, or cauliflower.
+The fiber can help slow down the absorption of carbohydrates and stabilize blood sugar.

 Healthy Fats